muzefa01/Geist.io/README.md

 The minimum viable product (MVP) we devised was an online multiplayer video game called Geist.io.
 This game sees two players choose a randomly generated spirit and do battle against one another.

 Among the dependencies we installed for this project are Express, Phaser and Socket.IO.
-Geist.io was hosted on [Netlify](https://geist-io.netlify.app/) and [Render](https://geist-io.onrender.com/).
+Geist.io was hosted on [Render](https://geist-io.onrender.com/).
 If you would like to open Geist.io in your local host using Vite, you can do so with the following commands:

 1. npm install
 1. npm run dev